dougeby/IntuneDocs/intune/encryption-monitor.md

   This list can be of use in locating individual policies for review should the Profile state summary indicate problems.

 - **Profile state summary** – A summary of the profiles that apply to this device.
 The summary represents the least favorable condition across all applicable profiles.
 For example, if one profile results in an Error, the Profile state summary will display *Error*.
 - **Status details** – Advanced details about the device’s encryption state.
+  > [!NOTE]
+  > Intune only shows *Status details* for devices that run the *Windows 10 April 2019 Update* or later.

   This field displays information for each applicable error that can be detected.
 You can use this information to understand why a device might not be encryption ready.

   The following are examples of the status details Intune can report:

    - The BitLocker policy requires user consent to launch the BitLocker Drive Encryption Wizard to start encryption of the OS volume but the user didn't consent.
    - The encryption method of the OS volume doesn't match the BitLocker policy.